 This memory aid covers Memory Aid within Gas Tests for GCSE Chemistry.
 Revise Gas Tests in Chemical Analysis for GCSE Chemistry with 20 exam-style questions and 15 flashcards.
-This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
+This topic appears regularly enough that it should still be part of a steady revision cycle.
 It is section 9 of 13 in this topic.
 Use it for quick recall, then test yourself straight afterwards so the memory aid becomes usable in an answer.

 Topic position